How to Grow, Care and Propagate Traveller's Palm (Ravenala madagascariensis)

 Water Requirements

-Water Traveller's Palm deeply during the growing season and keep the soil moist while allowing the top 1-2 in. of soil to dry out between waterings.
+Water Traveller's Palm deeply during the growing season and keep the soil moist while allowing the top 1-2 inches of soil to dry out between waterings.

-Cut down watering during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Cut down watering in the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

 Temperature and Humidity

-Traveller's Palm prefers average warmth between 18-290C with a minimum of 130C.
+Traveller's Palm prefers an average warmth of 18-290C with a minimum of 130C.
 Keep it away from drafts like air vents, radiators, heaters, windy doors and windows among others.

-Traveller's Palm requires humid conditions inorder to thrive.
+Traveller's Palm requires a humidity of 60-70% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity as low humidity will result in brown, crispy leaf tips and edges.

 Occasionally, clean the leaves by damp-wiping with a soft cloth to get rid of dust to ensure adequate surface area for light absorption and also minimize pests infestation.